No; a formal control order for deer has not been made under the Biosecurity Act 2015.

 1080 poison is not approved for routine control of feral deer.
 Any proposal to use 1080 in this way would first be considered by the Australian Pesticides and Veterinary Medicines Authority.
 This would involve a comprehensive assessment process to consider risks to human safety and non-target species as well as the potential for environmental residues.

-No, you are not required to hold a NSW Game Hunting Visitors Licence to deer hunt on private land in NSW.
+You are not required to hold a NSW Game Hunting Visitors Licence to deer hunt on private land in NSW.
 However, you must have the landholder or manager’s permission.

 If you are seeking to hunt native game birds on private land in NSW you must hold a visitor’s licence with endorsement for the Native Game Bird Management Program and hunt in the company of an Australian resident holding the same licence.

-If you intend to hunt on public land in NSW, you are still required to obtain a NSW Restricted Game Hunting Visitors Licence (R-Visitors).
+If you intend to hunt on public land in NSW, you are required to obtain a NSW Restricted Game Hunting Visitors Licence (R-Visitors).

 No, there is no requirement to hold a hunting licence before professionally hunting deer on private land; however you are still required to have permission from the landholder and must hold a valid firearms licence if using firearms.

-No, you don't require a NSW Game Hunting Guide Licence to guide other hunters targeting deer on private land; however you must continue to meet requirements with the NSW Police Force Firearms Registry relating to your activity, as well as overseas clients.
+No, you don't require a guide licence to guide other hunters targeting deer on private land; however you must continue to meet requirements with the NSW Police Force Firearms Registry relating to your activity, as well as overseas clients.